-The Aspen Nature Loop trail is a pretty, moderately easy, 1.5 mile hike, located at Flagstaff’s Snowbowl, one of the oldest ski resorts in the country.
+The Aspen Nature Loop trail is a picturesque, moderately easy, 1.5 mile loop hike, located at Arizona Snowbowl, one of the oldest ski resorts in the country.
 Snowbowl is located just 7 miles outside of Flagstaff (a beautiful high altitude mountain community).
 Although Snowbowl is a very popular winter destination for those coming from hot areas in the Southwest, many forget that it’s also a fun summertime, spring, and fall destination.
-This wonderful 4 season area offers many activities to enjoy as the seasons change including scenic chairlift rides, disc golf, ranger programs, hiking trails, along with skiing and snowshoeing in the wintertime.
+This wonderful 4 season area offers many activities to enjoy as the seasons change.
+Everything from scenic chairlift rides, disc golf, hiking trails, along with skiing and snowshoeing in the wintertime, can be enjoyed.

-Out of the 3 trails available at Snowbowl, which sits on the western slope of the San Francisco Peaks, the Aspen Nature trail is the easiest and least time consuming.
-However, be aware that the elevation is over 8000 feet, so if you are not acclimated the hike may seem much harder.
+Out of the 3 trails available at Snowbowl, which sits on the western slope of the San Francisco Peaks, the Aspen Nature loop is the easiest and least time consuming.
+However, be aware that the elevation is over 8000 feet, so if you are not acclimated, the hike will feel harder.
 Other options include the 5 mile long Kachina trail and the very intense 4.5 mile hike to Humphreys Peak, which lies at 12,633 feet (making it the tallest point in Arizona).

-The Aspen Loop trail is a nice option for those getting used to the elevation, as it is mostly flat and should only take an hour or so.
-Be sure to eat salty snacks and drink plenty of water.
-I also recommend getting used to the high elevation in town for a few days before attempting a hike at an even higher altitude.
+The Aspen Loop trail is an ideal option for those getting used to the region’s high elevation, as the route is mostly flat and should only take an hour or so.
+Be sure to eat electrolyte snacks and drink plenty of water.
+I also recommend getting acclimated to the high elevation in town for a few days before attempting to hike any of the high elevated Snowbowl trails.

 The hike is peaceful and surprisingly not overcrowded, even on summer weekends.
 You may see a hiker or 2 during your visit, although most of the time you will be listening to nothing but the trees rustling in the wind.
-Another great aspect of this hike is that you can hike even on the hottest summer days due to the 8000+ foot location.
+Another great aspect of this hike is that you can hike even on the hottest of summer days due to the 8000+ foot location.
 At this high up, the temps are usually at least 15-20 degrees.
 What a difference this makes on a hot summer day!

 Views of volcanic fields, open meadows, mountains, and even the Grand Canyon on a clear day, make this one of the most photo worthy trails in town.
 During the summer months, you will see many gorgeous wildflowers.
-Wildlife is occasionally seen, especially if your visit falls early in the morning, you may catch a glimpse of wildlife.
+If you hike early in the morning, you may catch a glimpse of wildlife.

-Whether you visit summer, spring, or fall, you will be treated to one of the most gorgeous and relaxing hikes in the Flagstaff area.
+Whether you hike summer, spring, or fall, Aspen Nature Loop is truly one of the most gorgeous and relaxing hikes in the Flagstaff area.
 Take a little time to explore the wonderful beauty of Northern Arizona, a striking difference to the rest of the state.